Lauterbrunnen is one of the most beautiful places in Switzerland. A beautiful valley filled with waterfalls. A fantastic place to go hiking for a day.

 I now walk along the edge of the mountain and that is a lot easier because it is fairly flat.
 On the way, I enjoy the beautiful view of the mountains and I even walk between the cows, because they just walk on the path here.
 You can hear them from far away, because of the tinkling bells.

 I walk straight into the village of Mürren along a railway line.
-This village is mainly car-free and it is really wonderful to walk through it.
+Mürren is a really cute village and it is car-free.
+They want to promote sustainable travel and it’s a delight to walk around in Mürren.
 Beautiful wooden houses everywhere and then those mountains!
-At a viewpoint, I take a lunch break and enjoy the great view.
+I take a lunch break at one of the viewpoints and enjoy the gorgeous view.

 From Mürren to Stechelberg